Mikaelia/animation-portfolio/src/posts/enter-a-url.md

 ---
 title: What Actually Happens When you Enter a URL
 date: "2018-08-05"
-description: "Domain names, servers, and beyond"
+description: "Domain names, servers, and beyond."
 published: true
 ---